Endometriosis

 Our Endometriosis Philosophy

 We take a team-based, “village” approach.
-That means working closely with San Diego’s top excision surgeons, pelvic floor physical therapists, and mental health providers to help you understand your diagnosis and build a treatment plan that supports your unique body, needs, and goals.
+That means working closely with San Diego’s top excision surgeons, pelvic floor physical therapists, reproductive endocrinologists, nutritionists and mental health providers to help you understand your diagnosis and build a treatment plan that supports your unique body, needs, and goals.

 Our Integrative Approach to Endo